BimmerGestalt/AAIdrive/README.md

 As part of the Connected Apps feature, when the phone connects to the car over USB (or Bluetooth in 2017+ models), enabled phone apps can show a special dashboard-optimized interface in the car.

-Android Auto for IDrive, combined with the safety benefits of the tactile IDrive controller, builds on this protocol to allow the user to interact with their incoming notifications and control their phone's music while the phone is safely tucked away.
+AAIdrive, combined with the safety benefits of the tactile IDrive controller, builds on this protocol to allow the user to interact with their incoming notifications and control their phone's music while the phone is safely tucked away.

 Getting Started
 ---------------